mesqueeb/vuex-easy-firestore/docs/guide.md

 dispatch('pokemonBox/fetchAndAdd', {whereFilters: [['freed', '==', true]], orderBy: ['freedDate']}) .then(result => {
     if (querySnapshot.done === true) {
-      // `{done: true}` is returned when everything is fetched: return 'all docs retrieved'
+      // `{done: true}` is returned when everything is already fetched and there are 0 docs: return '0 docs left to retrieve'
     }
     // Nothing more needs to be done.
-Docs are automatically added to `pokemonBox`
+Docs are automatically added to `pokemonBox` and can be patched, deleted, etc.
-    // docs will also receive `defaultValues` you have set up. (see "defaultValues set after server retrieval" below) })
+    // docs will also receive `defaultValues` you have set up. (see "defaultValues set after server retrieval" under Extra features)
+  })
   .catch(console.error)
 ```

+Using the `fetchAndAdd` method means your documents will be added to your vuex-module (at `moduleName`) in the `statePropName` you have set in your config.
+Then can thus also just be used with all other actions like `set`, `patch`, `insert` and `delete`.

 ### Usage example `fetch`: